gfteix/gfteix/README.md

   - Studying File Structures
   - Studying Digital Circuits
   - Studying Software Engineering
-- 🎯 𝙸𝚗 𝚝𝚑𝚎 𝚗𝚎𝚊𝚛 𝚏𝚞𝚝𝚞𝚛𝚎, 𝙸 𝚙𝚕𝚊𝚗 𝚝𝚘...
+- 🎯 In the near future, I plan to...
   - Study about functional programming (maybe elixir or OCaml)
   - Understand more about operational Systems and compilers
   - Study Latin